-- (u) Harm to the above designated heritage assets, where identified, would be less than substantial and would arise through changes to elements of setting which contribute to significance. - (v) There is no physical harm to any identified designated heritage assets arising from the Proposed Development. - (w) The second Reason for Refusal does not relate to below-ground archaeology. - (x) As agreed at the Case Management Conference of 23rd April 2024, the Council have no concerns relating to archaeology arising from this Scheme, subject to appropriate conditions which have been agreed between the Council and Appellant.
+- (nn) The second Reason for Refusal does not relate to below-ground archaeology. - (oo) As agreed at the Case Management Conference of 23rd April 2024, the Council have no concerns relating to archaeology arising from this Scheme, subject to appropriate conditions which have been agreed between the Council and Appellant.

-Decommissioning and Reinstatement of Land
+Decommissioning And Reinstatement of Land

-(y) At the end of the operational lifespan (40 years), the solar panels and the majority of other infrastructure would be removed.
+(pp) At the end of the operational lifespan (40 years), the solar panels and the majority of other infrastructure would be removed, and the site restored to agricultural use.